 “Primary schools which fail to teach times tables by heart are condemning children to a lifetime struggling with numbers”

 At Peckover, we recognise that basic number skills are the essential foundation of problem solving.
 To develop children’s times table knowledge we ensure regular skip counting, opportunities to practise in weekly tables tests and regular games/contests for quick and accurate reciting.
-Our aim is to ensure learning is committed to long term memory allowing children to access these skills in wider areas of maths and life.
+Our aim is to ensure learning is committed to long term memory allowing automaticity and number fluency.

 Maths is taught in carefully planned sequences, supported by Big Maths, which build on prior learning and work in small steps towards a deeper understanding.
 Sequences are adapted by staff to ensure all learners are progressing through the same step, although perhaps not completing the same activity, Our mastery approach ensures all children are exposed to building on skills for reasoning, problem solving and fluency.
 This helps us to achieve our aim of securing solid foundations for all.